 There is ample parking and a flat area of shaded lawn overlooking Stringer's Creek and the railway line.
 There is an outdoor setting and lawn chairs so you can sit back and enjoy the beautiful valley setting.
 Please note, the property is not fenced.

-(Please note we run on 12v power, so no hairdryers!
-There is limited 240 power available to charge phones, cameras and computers).
+Please note we run on 12v power, so no hairdryers There is limited 240 power available to charge phones, cameras and laptops.
+Not suitable for sleep apnea machines

 NOTE: GPS, Google Maps, Tom Tom and phone maps do not show this region accurately if at all and you may not even get coverage past Moe.